 If you use a desktop computer or laptop regularity then at some point you are going to get eye strain.
 Screen brightness and reflection are usually the common causes, so alter your screen position and intensity to match your environment.

 In addition to the above, I use a piece of software called Flux.
 It’s available for Apple Mac and PC based systems.
 It automatically adjusts your screen colour based on the time of day.
 So by early evening the screen has a softer light and won’t strain your eyes.
-I believe that Apple have created something similar and this is now available on iPhones at the time of writing this.

 17. Plants can be your friends